albertobagnacani/Deblur/README.md

 ## params.json file
 The `src/params.json` contains a list of (hyper)parameters to run the script:
 - "task": "cifar" or "reds".
 Dataset on which perform the training/prediction/evaluation
+- "model": "srn" or "fcn" or "unet" or "rednet".
+The architecture to load
 - "epochs": int.
 Number of epochs to train
 - "batch_size": int.
 Batch size (on NVIDIA GEFORCE RTX 2060, batch size = 8 for the REDS task and batch size = 32
 for the CIFAR task (up to 512 in this case))